jamcha-aa/xkb/README.md

 - enable CapsLock to Muhenkan
 - Or disable Muhenkan to Ctrl

-Otherwise, a Ctrl key modification conflicts with skk-stickey-key.
+Otherwise, a Ctrl key modification conflicts with skk-sticky-key.

 ## Reference
 http://qiita.com/tetsutan/items/bfa5768c3d618ca35d4a